marquesarthur/cronicas-rpg/class_wizard_shadow_weaver.md

 ## Shield of Shadows

-Damning an enemy to the darkness of their own evil, this curse surrounds the afflicted in a sphere of perfect darkness and silence, blinding them.
+<i class="ra ra-hood ra-2x"></i> Damning an enemy to the darkness of their own evil, this curse surrounds the afflicted in a sphere of perfect darkness and silence, blinding them.

 When you choose this school at **2nd level**, you learn how to manipulate the shadow weave.
 When you are attacked by a creature within 30 feet of you or you are the target of a single target spell, you can use your reaction to blind the target.
 The creature's attack rolls against you have disadvantage or, in the case of a spell, the caster does not have line of sight against you potentially having to choose a new target.